Jesse Chatman: College career

-Chatman played for the Eastern Washington University Eagles of the Big Sky Conference from 1999-2001.
+Chatman played for the Eastern Washington University Eagles of the Big Sky Conference from 1999 to 2001.
 During his tenure, Chatman was an AP I-AA All-America selection, Big Sky Conference Offensive Player of Year and a first-team all-conference selection.
 He recorded the fourth-highest single-season rushing total in I-AA history, amassing 2,096 rushing yards.
 Chatman finished his career with 4,173 yards and 53 touchdowns.

 Professional career

 San Diego Chargers

 Chatman was one of 19 undrafted free agents originally signed by the San Diego Chargers in April 2002.
 After leading the NFL in rushing during the preseason with 234 yards on a 5.1 average, he made the team out of training camp.
 Chatman went on to appear in 10 games with no starts.
 On the season, he rushed for 19 yards on six carries, caught three passes for 44 yards and notched four tackles on special teams.

 Chatman went on to appear in all 16 regular season games for the Chargers in 2003.
 Though he rarely saw action on offense (he finished the year with eight carries for 17 yards and five catches for 54 yards), he was the team's leading special teams tackler with 16 stops and also recovered a fumble.
 Also, while he was primarily a blocker on kickoffs, Chatman did return two kicks for a total of 31 yards during the season.

 After re-signing with the team as an exclusive rights free agent, Chatman appeared in 15 games for the Chargers in 2004 despite a nagging toe injury.
 He had a career day against the Jacksonville Jaguars on October 10 when he rushed for 103 yards and a score.
 On the season, Chatman had 65 carries for 392 yards (a 6.0 average), two catches for 17 yards and three touchdowns.
 On special teams, he totaled four tackles and also had four kickoff returns for 89 yards, including a long of 35 yards.
 The toe injury finally got the best of him in the playoffs, when he was forced to sit out the team's AFC Wild Card match-up against the New York Jets.

 A restricted free agent following March, Chatman was re-signed to a one-year deal.
 The addition of rookie Darren Sproles, the development of Michael Turner, Chatman's absence from Qualcomm Stadium in the offseason as well as weight issues all contributed to his release from the team that July.